Mojave Cemetery History

 On March 11, 1940, Mojave Cemetery was deemed the Mojave Public Cemetery District by the Kern County Board of Supervisors.
 The District has had several Managers through the years.
 Most notably is Nellie Murphy, hired in June 1973.
 She is credited with investigating the grounds & scattered records and creating the maps that we currently use today.
 The district petitioned the Kern County Board of Supervisors to change the district’s name to East Kern Cemetery District when it acquired the California City Memorial Park via lease agreement.
 The board approved the change in February 1977.

-The Mojave Cemetery is located at the east border of the historic Mojave Air & Space Port and has six acres available for interment.
+The Mojave Cemetery has six acres for interments and is located at the eastern border of the historic Mojave Air & Space Port.

 California City Memorial Park History